 If one of your borrowers is contemplating a roll-up strategy, it may need financing to complete the deal or your bank’s approval (per their loan covenants).
 This is your chance to play devil’s advocate.

 Discuss whether management has compiled a detailed plan for every aspect of integration, including employees, facilities, sales channels and IT.
 And if the smaller companies’ former CEOs will lead divisions of the larger entity, it’s critical to clearly define performance measurements and incentives.
 The decision to centralize control or operate divisions as largely autonomous entities also will be critical.

-If one of your borrowers plans to take the roll-up to the public markets to access greater funding, realistically discuss the costs that will be involved.
-Public entities must submit to Securities and Exchange Commission scrutiny and adhere to the provisions of the Sarbanes-Oxley Act of 2002, which typically means increased marketing, accounting and legal costs.
+What if a borrower plans to take the roll-up to public markets to access greater funding?
+In this case, you must realistically discuss the costs of involvement.
+Public entities must submit to Securities and Exchange Commission scrutiny and adhere to the provisions of the Sarbanes-Oxley Act of 2002; which typically means increased marketing, accounting and legal costs.
 And regardless of the fundamentals, your borrower’s value may fluctuate based on general market conditions and the opinions of investment analysts.

 The potential advantages of a roll-up, such as expanded access to financing and lower overhead costs, may be negated by inaccurate financial projections or a faulty integration strategy.
 As a banker, your role is to assist in the financial analysis and point out possible weaknesses in your borrower’s planning.
 This scrutiny and assistance will help lead to a more successful roll-up that will stand the test of time.